 The focus on molecular engineering, biotechnology, and the design of new biomaterials for medical applications will have applications in cardiovascular disease, nerve regeneration, cellular interactions, and engineered organs.
 Advances are expected to lead to innovative treatments and new approaches to the prevention of medical conditions including heart disease, spinal cord injuries, cancer, diabetes, Parkinson's disease, lung disease, and diseases of the nervous system, liver, and kidney.

-David Tirrell, the Ross McCollum-William H. Corcoran Professor and chair of Chemistry and Chemical Engineering at Caltech, is the inaugural director of the Jacobs Institute.
+Rustem F. Ismagilov, the Ethel Wilson Bowles and Robert Bowles Professor of Chemistry and Chemical Engineering at Caltech, is the director of the Jacobs Institute.

 The initial $10 million gift to support the Jacobs Institute was donated by the late Joseph J. Jacobs.
 Dr. Jacobs was the founder and chairman of the board of Jacobs Engineering Group Inc., one of the world's largest international engineering and construction firms, headquartered in Pasadena.